apollographql/apollo-server/docs/source/best-practices/modularize-a-schema.md

 <h3 id="sharing-modular-types">Sharing types across domains</h3>

-Schemas often contain circular dependencies or a shared type that has been hoisted to be referenced in separate files.
-When exporting type definitions with circular dependencies, the result should be wrapped in a function.
-The Apollo Server will only include each type definition once, even if it is imported multiple times by different types.
+Schemas often contain circular dependencies or a shared type that is referenced in separate files.
+When exporting type definitions, the result should be wrapped in a function.
+Apollo Server will only include each type definition once, even if it is imported multiple times by different types.
 Preventing duplication of type definitions means that domains can be self contained and fully functional regardless of how they are combined.
-Resolvers are safely combined with a `merge`, since they are namespaced by the schema types.
+Conversely, resolvers are safely combined with a `merge`, since they are namespaced by the schema types.

+In this example, `Author` depends on `Book`.

 ```js
 // author.js